Best team for the Spring Cup in Pokemon Go

 Pokemon Go Spring Cup rules & restrictions

-The main rules of the Spring Cup are that only Fairy, Grass, and Water-type Pokemon can take part and they must all be below 1,500 CP.
+The main rules of the Spring Cup are that only Fairy, Grass, and Water-type Pokemon can participate and that they must all be below 1,500 CP.

 While this does heavily limit the Pokemon you can use, it’s worth remembering that dual-types who are at least half Fairy, Grass, or Water-type – such as the Water/Poison-type Tentacruel – are eligible to enter.